skramm/homog2d/docs/homog2d_devinfo.md

 If the situation only makes sense for one of the types (for example `getAngle()` cannot be considered for two points), then the implementation of that type only holds a `static_assert`, so that can be catched at build time.

+## Testing

+20221217: recently found out that Travis, that was support to offer illimited credits to OSS... has in fact allowed a limited number of credits to free plans.
+And, guess what, I incidentally discovered that my test builds were not done!
+So currently migrating the CI test process to Github Actions (see folder .github/workflows).